 The distribution of mangroves, salt marsh plants and bare tidal flats in the upper intertidal areas of Port Hedland Harbour is a mosaic that reflects a variety of factors and these have been described in detail by Semeniuk (1993b, 1994).
 Interspersed among the intertidal habitats are many 'islands' of supra tidal vegetation (Paling et al. 2003) where the elevation is high enough to allow colonisation by terrestrial plants.
-The characteristics of terrestrial vegetation present on and adjacent to the disturbance footprints are not covered in this report.
+The characteristics of terrestrial vegetation present on, and adjacent, to the disturbance footprints are not covered in this report.

-Cyanobacterial mats are recognised as a typical feature of the intertidal zone along most of the Pilbara coastline, but there is little existing data on the distribution and ecology of these mats at Port Hedland.
-Thus a conceptual model for the ecological requirements of cyanobacterial mats at Port Hedland has been developed (SKM 2009d), and field studies and mapping techniques are being developed to provide more reliable estimates of the potential spatial and temporal characteristics of the distribution of cyanobacterial mats in the region.
+Cyanobacterial mats are recognised as a typical feature of the intertidal zone along most of the Pilbara coastline (Paling et al. 1989, Paling and McComb 1994), but there is little existing data on the distribution and ecology of these mats at Port Hedland.
+Thus, a conceptual model for the ecological requirements of cyanobacterial mats at Port Hedland has been developed (SKM 2009d), and field studies and mapping techniques are being developed to provide more reliable estimates of the potential spatial and temporal characteristics of the distribution of cyanobacterial mats in the region.